CodeandoMonterrey/cic-js/README.md

 ## Quick start

-You have two options to install cic-js librayr and use it:
+You have three options to install cic-js librayr and use it:

 * Clone the repo: `git clone git@github.com:IcaliaLabs/cic-js.git`.
 * Install via bower: `bower install cic-js`.
+* Install via npm: `npm install cic-js`.

 ## Bug tracker & feature request

 Have a bug or a feature request?
 [Please open a new issue](https://github.com/IcaliaLabs/cic-js/issues).
 Before opening any issue, please search for existing issues.

+## Future
+* Add some usage examples

 ## Contributing